-In order to meet the learning objectives and receive continuing education credits, participants are expected to check in at the registration desk, attend the educational program, and complete the credit request and evaluation forms at the conclusion of the activity.
-Athletic Trainers are required to complete the activity post-test as well.
+In order to meet the learning objectives and receive continuing education credits, ALL participants who are expected to check in at the registration desk, attend the educational program, and complete the credit request and evaluation forms at the conclusion of the activity.
+Athletic trainers are required to complete the activity post-test as well.

-A letter certifying attendance and credit verification will be mailed to participants within four weeks.
+A letter certifying attendance and credit verification will be mailed to participants within 4 weeks.

-Athletic trainers will be provided with their certificate of attendance/CEUs upon receipt of their completed evaluation and post-test.
+Athletic Trainers will be provided their certificates of attendance/EBP Category CEUs upon receipt of their completed evaluation and post-test.

 Please complete the registration form on the right.
 There will be a minimal, non-refundable tuition fee of $35.00 assessed which must be paid by credit card at the time of registration.
 Course registration includes continental breakfast, refreshment break, lunch, continuing education credits and course materials.